 What are the most common home insurance claims?

 While homeowners insurance is there to safeguard you against the unplanned and unexpected, there are some simple precautions you can take to avoid some of the most common causes of claims.

 To give yourself the best possible coverage and ensure that your claims are processed quickly and successfully, remember to:

-- Equip your home with safety and security devices approved by your insurer such as alarms, cameras and ground fault circuit interrupters.
+- Equip your home with security devices approved by your insurer such as alarms, cameras and ground fault circuit interrupters.

 - Add coverage for any natural disasters that occur in your state.

 - Avoid making small claims you could easily pay yourself, as these can push your premiums up.